Nekomancer834/ConnectX/Documents/ConnectX-SRS.md

 - selection slider for player count
 - selection slider for board scaling (-2 through +2)
 - selection slider for new features (none, some, and all)
-- intuitive color selection methods
+- intuitive color selection interface
 - start game button
 - back button